Frequently Asked Questions

 What is an AIG’s relationship to the ASA?

 For the most part, AIGs are self-sufficient entities that function at the local medical school level.
-They serve as a connector to the ASA, which provides many valuable student resources, as well as student member perks, such as free registration to the ANESTHESIOLOGY annual meeting.
+They serve as a connector to the ASA, which provides many valuable student resources, as well as student member perks, such as discounted registration to the ANESTHESIOLOGY annual meeting.
 AIG student members also enjoy running for leadership positions within the ASA MSC.
 Being part of an AIG serves as a lead point for taking your involvement with anesthesiology to the next level.

 Forming a new AIG from scratch sounds daunting.
 Do you have any tips on how to get started?